george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-28-dual-language-al-folio.md

 Finally, we can run our website again and it will work as expected. :tada:.

-{% include figure.html path="assets/img/blog/2022-09-28-dual-language-al-folio/publications_title_fixed.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
+{% include figure.liquid path="assets/img/blog/2022-09-28-dual-language-al-folio/publications_title_fixed.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">
     Now THIS is a translated title.
 </div>